meredithregan/Programming-Basics/Part-4_Loops/Micro:bit/Resources/README.md

 # Activity Worksheet: Loops

 ## Introduction
 In this project activity you will learn to create loops with different inputs (conditions) to produce different outputs with the micro:bit.
-This will build upon your pervious skills you have learnt from the previous project activites.
+This will build upon your previous skills you have learnt from the previous project activites.

 ## Part 1: Basics Loops
 Lets begin the activity by trying out some simple conditional statement blocks: